scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** fire

 Launch a ball of fire centered at a target point in range you can see.
 The fireball explodes on impact, hitting all creatures in a 5x5 tile area.
 Make a spellcasting roll against the creatures Dexterity save.
-On success they take 2 wounds in fire damage, adding a wound die on a critical.
+On success they take 2/0 in fire damage, adding 0/1 on a critical.
 On failure the creatures take half damage, rounding down.

-Add a wound die for every level cast above 3rd.
+Add 0/1 in fire damage for every level cast above 3rd.

 #### Flight
 *3rd level*